Other key hormones in control of blood glucose balance

 Glucagon acts when blood glucose concentrations are low by decreasing the amount of glucose used by the body and increasing the amount of glucose produced.
 It increases the use of other energy sources, including fatty acids, ketone bodies and amino acids.
 In the liver it stimulates glycogenolysis to release stored glucose and it stimulates gluconeogenesis to produce new glucose.
 It also stimulates ketone body production and triglyceride lipolysis.

-Glucagon, cortisol and noradrenaline hormones are the emergency hormones, critical to preventing blood glucose from dropping further.
-They are involved in triglyceride hydrolysis, ketogenesis and proteinolysis.
+Glucagon, cortisol and noradrenaline hormones are the emergency or stress hormones, critical to preventing blood glucose from dropping further.
+They are involved in triglyceride hydrolysis, ketogenesis and proteinolysis, key for provision of alternative energy sources.